jdmonin/JSettlers2/Readme.md

 The server has commands anyone can run by typing into a game's chat window, like `*STATS*` or `*WHO*`.
 It also has privileged commands that can be run only by named Admin Users or the `debug` user, like `*GC*` or `*SAVEGAME*`.

-The debug user shouldn't be enabled except on a developer's own computer, because of its unfair in-game powers.
+The debug user shouldn't be enabled except on a developer's own computer, because of its in-game abilities.
 Admin Users let you manage your server without the debug user.
 They authenticate with passwords stored in a SQLite file or a database system.
 To set up Admin Users, see section "Security, Admin Users, Admin Commands" of [doc/Database.md](doc/Database.md).